vumdao/aws-eks-the-hard-way/service-account/README.md

     - Credential isolation — A container can only retrieve credentials for the IAM role that is associated with the service account to which it belongs.
 A container never has access to credentials that are intended for another container that belongs to another pod.
     - Auditability — Access and event logging is available through CloudTrail to help ensure retrospective auditing.

-- Finally you get the end but we can now sperate the roles for applications, daemonset, and later for more such autoscaler group service
+- Finally you get the end but we can now sperate the roles for applications and the eks nodes, and later for more such autoscaler group service and daemonSet node.

 <br/>